MAP Test Math

 • RIT range: 201-210

-Kevin drove for one hour at 45 miles per hour and then at 30 miles per hour for two hours until he reached his destination.
+Kevin drove for one hour at 45 miles per hour and then drove at 30 miles per hour for two hours until he reached his destination.
 What was his average speed?

 1. 30 mph